EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 Once successully completed an EDHOC execution, C and the RS are expected to preserve the EDHOC state of such an execution, as long as the authentication credentials of both C and the RS, namely AUTH\_CRED\_C and AUTH\_CRED\_RS are valid.
 This especially consists in preserving the secret key PRK\_OUT attained at the end of the EDHOC execution.

-Then, in case C has to establish a new Security Context with the RS, they may choose to not re-run the EDHOC protocol, but rather to more efficiently rely on the EDHOC-KeyUpdate function, if they support it.
-This applies to the following cases.
+Then, in case C has to establish a new OSCORE Security Context with the RS, they may not re-run the EDHOC protocol, but rather more efficiently rely on the EDHOC-KeyUpdate function, defined in {{Section 4.2.2 of I-D.ietf-lake-edhoc}}.
+When supporting this profile, both C and the RS MUST support the EDHOC-KeyUpdate function.

+Establishing a new OSCORE Security Context by levaraging the EDHOC-KeyUpdate function is possible in the following cases.

 * C has to upload to the RS the newly obtained, first access token of a new token series, as an unprotected POST request to the authz-info endpoint at the RS.
 This is the case after the latest access token of the previous token series has become invalid (e.g., it expired or got revoked), and thus the RS has deleted it together with the associated OSCORE Security Context (see {{discard-context}}).

 * C re-uploads to the RS the current access token shared with the RS, i.e., the latest access token in the current token series, as an unprotected POST request to the authz-info endpoint at the RS.
 Like in {{c-rs}}, this is the case when C simply wants to replace the current OSCORE Security Context with a new one, and associate it with the same current, re-uploaded access token.

 In either case, C and the RS have to establish a new OSCORE Security Context and to associate it with the (re-)uploaded access token.
-If, in the access token response received from the AS (see Section 3.1), the "key\_update" field of the EDHOC_Information was included and specified the CBOR simple value "false" (0xf4), then C MUST NOT use the approach defined in the following, and rather run the EDHOC protocol with the RS after the access token has been uploaded (see {{edhoc-exec}}).

 When using this approach, C and the RS perform the following actions.